carlosolarte/java-dist/docs/03-networking/content.md

 - _Serialization_: representing an object as a sequence of bytes
 - _Deserialization_: from a sequence of bytes to objects
 - `ObjectOutputStream` and `ObjectInputStream`: high level classes for reading/writing (serialized) objects.
+- Construct the `ObjectOutputStream` first at both ends.

 >Note that the class `Date` implements `Serializable`